refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 <br/>

 As you can see, you're required to upload a logo image.
 The generator will use this image to output the various image sizes that are required for the manifest.
-In this case, we're using the refine logo.
+In this case, we're using the Refine logo.

 After filling the form in the appropriate order, click on the "Generate manifest" button, and you'll be prompted to download a manifest zip file.